Chemiculs/qengine/README.md

 <details>
 <summary>Setup / Usage</summary>

 ## Option 1: Add to an existing project

+### ** NOTE: THIS SETUP OPTION ONLY WORKS targetting the MSVC v143 compiler WITH the "Runtime Library" Option set to the default " Multi-threaded DLL (/MD) " build target, if you wish to target another compiler or Runtime Library version, you must compile qengine from source with the according settings applied.

 * Download the repository as a zip file, and extract the /src/qengine folder to your project's main / root directory